Arizona Coyotes Regress in Spectacular Fashion

 - Last week: 0-0-1 (4-3 OTL vs COL)

 - Analysis: Connor McDavid forced overtime against the Colorado Avalanche on Thursday with a goal with just 27 seconds remaining in regulation, but the Oilers had to settle for the loser point, as a bad turnover allowed J.T.
 Compher to score the game-winning goal in overtime for the Avs.
-The deficit for the Oilers has now reached 13 games.
+The deficit for the Oilers has now reached 13 points.
 With 32 contests left to play, you have to assume Edmonton needs at least 22 wins and a few overtime losses to contend.
 Possible?
 Yes.
 Likely?
 No.

 - Player of the week: Connor McDavid – 2 goals, +1, won 8 of 11 faceoffs